 How much can I save if I refinance?

-Can I still refinance if I have a second mortgage on my home?
+Can I still refinance if I have a second mortgage?

 What type of documentation do I need for refinance?